beakerbrowser/unwalled.garden/README.md

 The published-sites folder lists the sites created by a user.
 It contains the [published site](./published-site.md) record.

 Records in the published-sites folder are named by the hostname of the sites they reference.
-This makes it easy to look up the record for a given site.
-Example listing:

 ```
-/data/published-sites/43dfc9f23fdded8cc7c01c71c0702a0529130af0258e7fb30bf5a0a3f73d69b3.json
+/data/published-sites/{hostname}.json
 ```

 ### The known-sites folder